awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.ReadData.SingleItem.md

 }
 ```

-You can add a `ProjectionExpression` parameter to return only some of the attributes:
+You can add a `ProjectionExpression` parameter to return only some of the attributes\.

 ```
 {